Here’s Where to Volunteer in Westchester This Thanksgiving

 84 Bedford Road, Katonah

 Each year, the Community Center of Northern Westchester collects food and monetary donations as part of its annual Holiday Food Drive.
-While the Center is currently rebuilding and operating from a temporary location, supporters are encouraged to contribute by visiting the Center’s Amazon wishlist to have items shipped directly or by making a monetary donation.
+Since the Center is currently rebuilding and operating from a temporary location, supporters are encouraged to contribute by visiting the Center’s Amazon wishlist to have items shipped directly or by making a monetary donation.

 HOPE Community Services